Maya Turovskaya

 Maya Iosifovna Turovskaya (Майя Иосифовна Туровская; 27 October 1924 – 4 March 2019) was a Soviet and Russian theatrical and film critic, film historian, screenwriter, and culturologist.
 She was awarded the Nika Award in 2007 for her contribution to cinematographic sciences and criticism.

 Biography

-Maya Turovskaya was born in Kharkov.
-In 1947 she graduated from the philological faculty of Moscow State University, and in 1948 – the theater department of GITIS, where she was a student of Abram Efros.
+Maya Turovskaya was born in Kharkov in 1924.
+In 1947 she graduated from the philological faculty of Moscow State University, and in 1948 she studied at the theater department of GITIS, where she was a student of Abram Efros.

 She became a member of the Union of Soviet Writers in 1960, and a member of the USSR Union of Cinematographers in 1966.

-In 1969, it was the first time since 1949 that it was recruited by a research associate at the Institute of World Economy and International Relations.
+In 1969, she was employed as a research associate at the Institute of World Economy and International Relations in Moscow.
 From 1973 to 2019, she worked as a leading researcher at the Institute of Theory, History of Cinema.

-She has been published in Theater, Soviet Screen, The Art of Cinema, Kinovedcheskie Zapiski, Moscow Observer and other publications.
-The author of the retrospective of the Cinema of the Totalitarian Epoch at the International Film Festival in Moscow in 1989.
-She authored a number of documentaries, including Mikhail Romm's famous film Triumph Over Violence (co-authored with Romm and Khanyutin), and numerous monographs devoted to theater and cinema.
+She was published in Theater, Soviet Screen, The Art of Cinema, Kinovedcheskie Zapiski, Moscow Observer and other publications.
+She wrote the retrospective of the Cinema of the Totalitarian Epoch at the International Film Festival in Moscow in 1989.
+She authored a number of documentaries, including Mikhail Romm's Triumph Over Violence (co-authored with Romm and Khanyutin), and numerous monographs devoted to theater and cinema.
 She completed her doctorate in Art History in 1983.

-From 1992 until her death in 2019 at age 94 she lived in Munich.
-She died on 4 March 2019.
+From 1992 until her death she lived in Munich.
+She died on 4 March 2019 at age 94.